pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 curl -L -o 2019-11-18-1574121404-http_get_80.json.gz -C - https://f002.backblazeb2.com/file/rapid7-opendata/sonar.http/2019-11-18-1574121404-http_get_80.json.gz?Authorization=30023402023
 ```

-The official Rapid7 Open Data API help is [here](https://opendata.rapid7.com/apihelp/).
+The official Rapid7 Open Data API documentation is [here](https://opendata.rapid7.com/apihelp/).

 ## TLS/SSL scans

-Except the Rapid7 certificates we also used TLS certificate data derived from an active scan that we conducted in Nov.
-2019
+In this work, we used three different sources of TLS/SSL scans (Rapid7 - Open Data, Censys, Active Scan).

-but also from the [Censys](https://censys.io/) platflorm.
-You can read more on how to obtain Research access to the Censys platform [here](https://support.censys.io/hc/en-us/articles/360038761891-Research-Access-to-Censys-Data).
+### Rapid7
 The TLS/SSL scans that we used in our longitudinal analysis can be found [here](https://opendata.rapid7.com/sonar.ssl/).
 In our study we used HTTPS GET requests on port-443.
 More specifically, in our analysis we use the ```_hosts``` and ```_certs``` files.

 According to the Rapid7 dataset [documentation](https://opendata.rapid7.com/sonar.ssl/):

 > The ```_hosts``` files provide mapping between the IPs/endpoints and the fingerprint of the X.509 certificate presented.
 > The ```_certs``` file provides a mapping of the net new certificates from a given study and the corresponding fingerprint.